Ex-model takes the stand in Harvey Weinstein's retrial. The prior jury never heard about her

 The women, meanwhile, say the Oscar-winning producer used the prospect of show business work to prey on them.

-She sued Weinstein after industry whispers about his behavior toward women became a chorus of public accusations in 2017, fueling the #MeToo movement and its calls for accountability for sexual misconduct.
+She sued Weinstein after industry whispers about his behavior toward women became a chorus of public accusations in 2017, fueling the #MeToo movement against sexual misconduct.
 Prosecutors have said Sokola eventually received $3.5 million in compensation.

-She was introduced to Weinstein while on a modeling trip to New York in 2002, when she was 16, according to prosecutors.
+Sokola testified that she was never interested in modeling — but rather in acting and writing — but her mother and sister decided she should enter a Polish modeling contest at age 14.
+She won a contract with a modeling agency and was soon juggling middle school with photo shoots.

+The next two years “were a very fast growing-up lesson,” she said.
+By 2002, she was 16 and in New York to make the modeling rounds, without any of relatives on hand.

 In her lawsuits, Sokola said that shortly after she met Weinstein, he invited her to lunch to discuss her career but then sexually assaulted her.
 The lawsuits alleged he sexually harassed and emotionally abused her for years afterward.